+As you’ll learn, this vital research data contributes to policy-making decisions regarding sea turtle conservation and provides an essential source of non-extractive employment for local fishers and poachers.
 This is a great way to give back while exploring beautiful, off-the-beaten-path areas of the Southern Baja.

-Day 1: La Paz to Magdalena Bay
+Day 1: La Paz to Magdalena Bay, gray whale watching experience

 Enjoy a delicious lunch before boarding a panga boat to go out and meet the gray whales – who are usually just as curious in you as you are in them.
-Afterward, head to the Gray Whale Camp, nestled into the natural surroundings, and, after happy hour and dinner, learn about the important sea turtle restoration project that will be the focus of the next day’s activities.
+Afterward, enjoy a happy hour and dinner and then learn about the sea turtle conservation project that will be the focus of the next day’s activities.

-Day 2: Sea Turtle Monitoring
+Day 2: Sea turtle monitoring

-Wake up early, grab a cup of coffee and watch the fishermen-conservationists prepare the nets used in the sea turtle monitoring, or stay in bed and catch a few extra ZZZs.
-During breakfast, learn about the monitoring protocol and how to participate in the data collection.
+Wake up early, grab a cup of coffee, and watch the fishermen-conservationists prepare the nets used in the sea turtle monitoring project.
+During breakfast, learn about the protocol and how to participate in the data collection.
 Every two hours you will have the chance to accompany the monitoring team in pangas to check the nets for turtles.

 After, enjoy a picnic lunch on a secluded barrier island before heading back to camp.
-Back at camp, curious chefs can head to the kitchen for a cooking class on regional cuisine.
-The rest of the group can head to the water to learn artisanal fishing techniques, walk the secluded beach, or relax and get lost in a book.
+Once returned, chefs can head to the kitchen for a cooking class on regional cuisine.
+The rest of the group can go to the water to learn artisanal fishing techniques, walk the secluded beach, or relax and get lost in a book.

 Day 4: Gray Whales to La Paz

-In the morning wake up to take in the spectacular sunrise one more time.
+In the morning, wake up to take in the spectacular sunrise one more time.
 After breakfast, bid farewell to your hosts and head out for another gray whale encounter.
 Make sure your camera is handy to capture images of these magnificent giants.
 After a picnic lunch on a secluded barrier island, we start back for La Paz where the journey concludes.

 This trip can be customized for a private journey in the months of February and March.